Item 9: Familiarize yourself with reference and pointer types

 can't be instantiated, but there are two common containers that embody it.
 The first is the

-array: a contiguous collection of values whose size is known at compile time.
-A slice can therefore refer to a subset
+array: a contiguous collection of values having a size that is known at compile time—an array with five values

 The other common container for contiguous values is a Vec<T>

 .
-This holds a contiguous collection of values whose size
+This holds a contiguous collection of

 - The